Requesting a number port (APAC)

 Requesting a number port

-- Download and complete the required Letter of Authorization (LOA) from the respective country.
-Download the porting guidelines if you need help
+- Download and complete the required Letter of Authorization (LOA)from the respective country.

 - Zoom will review and confirm receipt of the request.